ria-ee/X-Road-tests/README.md

 ![X-Road logo](https://raw.githubusercontent.com/ria-ee/X-Road/develop/xroad_logo_small.png) ![European Regional Development Fund](https://github.com/e-gov/RIHA-Frontend/raw/master/logo/EU/EU.png "European Regional Development Fund - DO NOT REMOVE THIS IMAGE BEFORE 01.11.2022")

+## Unmaintained Repository

+Unmaintained repository.
+Development moved to: https://github.com/nordic-institute/X-Road-tests

+X-Road-tests is now actively developed by the Nordic Institute for Interoperability Solutions (NIIS) The original X-Road-tests codebase here will be kept for archive purposes.

 ## About the repository

 This repository contains [X-Road](https://github.com/ria-ee/X-Road) test source codes, its development, installation and documentation.
 The version number of X-Road the tests were designated is 6.16.0.